PacktPublishing/Node-Cookbook-3rd-Ed/06-Persisting-to-Databases/content.md

 $ ./redis-server ../redis.conf
 ```

-As an alternative if we want quickly set a temporary password, we can use the following:
+As an alternative if we want to quickly set a temporary password, we can use the following:

 ```sh
 $ echo "requirepass ourpassword" | ./redis-server -